ashokb-nd/NeoKPI/README.md

   - should be able to share our observations, along with time stamps with others, easily.

 - Download the annotated video
+- annotation level opacity
+  - Option for the user to choose the opacity of individual annotations